tristanstuart/crazy_8s/README.md

 ## Next Steps
 - Marco
+    * Transition the app to use standard request methods, instead of relying on SocketIO.
+    * Transition this web app to a react native app to use as a mobile game.

 - Christian
     * Since, this is the last sprint of the assignment I am not sure if there will be anymore steps.
 Maybe if I have some free time in the future I may turn it into a mobile app.